 Furthermore, it will be much easier to care for your Betta if don't have a large plant in the way.
 If the bowl is large enough, a small live plant can be used, but make sure the plant doesn't block out the entire surface of the water.
 Bettas need to reach the surface regularly.
 Do not use live plants in a bowl that has only marbles for the substrate, as there will not be enough nutrients to support healthy live plant growth.
 A small plant in a small pot of substrate available in pet stores will suffice, and be easy to remove when doing routine maintenance.

 Should I Clean Marbles on the Bottom If They Are There?

 The glass marbles on the bottom of the bowl are okay and are easy to remove for cleaning.
 Keep in mind that food can and does fall under them, so be sure to clean them whenever you perform your regular water change.

 Key Habitat Factors of the Betta

-The key factors for keeping your Betta happy and healthy are; keep the water and bowl clean, feed your Betta a varied diet, and avoid letting the water remain cool (below 75) for long periods of time.
-Your Bettas appearance and behavior is a good yardstick to measure how he is feeling.
-A healthy Betta will be colorful, have a healthy appetite, and is active and interested in what is going on around him.
+The key factors for keeping your Betta happy and healthy are: keep the water and bowl clean, feed your Betta a varied diet and avoid letting the water remain cool (below 75 F) for long periods of time.
+Your Betta’s appearance and behavior is a good yardstick to measure how he is feeling.
+A healthy Betta will be colorful, have a healthy appetite and is active and interested in what is going on around him.
 A listless, inactive Betta that has a poor appetite and/or frayed fins is a red flag that something is wrong in the environment.